jamesjlyons/james-lyons-design/src/content/projects/ab/ab.md

 - Working internationally with our development team in Brazil
   <br /><br />

 The resulting feature was deeply integrated with Liferay's Digital Experience Platform (DXP).
 Leveraging the site-building capabilities in DXP, users can quickly make a new A/B test on a page, set a metric to measure, select an element to track click events on if necessary, select a target audience, and run the test.
-Liferay's Analytics Cloud then does the heavy lifting tracing and reporting the data for the test and eventually gives the user a test result, with the handy option to publish the winning variant directly from the report.
+Liferay's Analytics Cloud then does the heavy lifting tracking and reporting the data for the test and eventually gives the user a test result, with the handy option to publish the winning variant directly from the report.
 Although it was very much an MVP for an A/B testing feature, it meets our customers' basic needs and has laid the groundwork for future enhancements like multivariate and redirect testing.
 <br /><br />

 #### *Full case study coming soon.*